matnguyen/BIOF501A-snakemake/README.md

 Here we see the output of the text file containing the quantitative measures for phylogenetic tree difference between the tree generated by genome sequences and the tree generated by spike protein sequences.
 We arbitrarily define the target tree as the spike protein tree, and the reference tree as the genome sequence tree.
 The columns of the text file are:

-* `E.size`: the number of isolates in the phylogenetic tree
+* `E.size`: the number of isolates present in both phylogenetic trees
 * `nRF`: normalized Robinson-Foulds distance (RF/maxRF)
 * `RF`: Robinson-Foulds symmetric distance
 * `maxRF`: maximum Robinson-Foulds value for this comparison